Oil Continues To Rise On Inventory Declines And Weak Dollar

 However, rising virus rates in Europe limit investor enthusiasm: File Image/PixaBay

-Once more, larger than expected crude inventory draws reported Wednesday and good compliance by the Organization of the Petroleum Exporting Countries (OPEC) put into question concerns about Covid impacting demand and causing oversupply - and consequently, oil prices repeated their previous session's performance by rising over 2 percent.
+Larger than expected crude inventory draws reported Wednesday and good compliance by the Organization of the Petroleum Exporting Countries (OPEC) on oil supply cuts helped oil prices overcome rising COVID numbers in Europe and repeat their previous session's performance by rising over 2 percent.

 Brent on Wednesday settled up 87 cents, or 2.05 percent, at $43.32 per barrel, while West Texas Intermediate settled up 84 cents, 2.09 percent, at $41.04 per barrel.